-AWARNING: Turn off electric power at the fuse box or service panel before making any electrical connections while installing accessories.
+AWARNING: Turn off electric power at the fuse box or service namel before making an at the fuse box or service panel before making any electrical connections when installing accessories.
 Failure to do so can result in electrical shock, severe personal injury, or death.